Men Rights India

 Tilak Nagar pending hearing of application for anticipatory bail,

+was justified.
 In the instant case, though the permission to

 arrest the main accused i.e. the husband was obtained on